 - Tuesday: Students read the poem.
 Students listen to the teacher read the poem and keep their eyes closed while visualizing it.
 They discuss what they visualized and illustrate visualization.

 - Wednesday: We go through the poem and circle any new vocabulary words that are new.
-Students read the poem with a partner.
+Students read it with a partner.

-- Thursday: We read the poem, and answer Poem reflection poems.
+- Thursday: We read the poem, and answer reflection questions.

 - Friday: We read the poem together, anyone that has memorized can volunteer to read aloud.
 We complete any poetry activities that were not completed.
-We read the poem as class together again.
+We read it again as class together again.

 Take a peek at all my seasonal sets in the bundle HERE!